flow-examples/flow-components-promise/README.md

-# flow-component-promise

-How to use Promises with Flow Component actions
+# How to use Promises with Flow Component actions

 [![](./fc-promises.png)](https://flow-component-promise.meteor.com)